Thomas & Friends series 6

-Thomas (the Tank Engine) & Friends is a children's television series about the engines and other characters working on the railways of the Island of Sodor, and is based on The Railway Series books written by the Reverend W. Awdry.
+Thomas the Tank Engine & Friends is a children's television series about the engines and other characters working on the railways of the Island of Sodor, and is based on The Railway Series books written by Wilbert Awdry.

 This article lists and details episodes from the sixth series of the show, which was first broadcast in 2002.

 This series was narrated by Michael Angelis for the UK audiences, who also re-dubbed two episodes for US audiences, while Alec Baldwin narrated all of the episodes for the US audiences, in what was also his last series.
-Six episodes were later re-dubbed for US audiences by Michael Brandon.
+Six episodes were later re-dubbed for PBS Kids by Michael Brandon.

-In the United States, this was the second season of the series that was not aired on PBS Kids.
-Prior to its release, the series was released on VHS & DVD.
+In the United States, this was the second season of the series that was not aired on PBS Kids, instead being released straight-to-video.
 Most episodes in this series have one title; the American titles are shown underneath the United Kingdom titles.

+This was the first series produced by Gullane Entertainment following its rename in 2000.

 Production

 Phil Fehrle had taken over as producer from David Mitton and Britt Allcroft, while Angus Wright had been replaced by Allcroft and Peter Urie as executive producers.

 This was the first series to oversee an introduction of a writing staff, since the stories from The Railway Series had already been adapted.
 Staff-written stories had been introduced in Series 5, and this practice remained unchanged.
-The series was filmed between September 2001 and March 2002, and premiered on September 16, 2002.
+The series was filmed between January and August 2002, and premiered on September 16, 2002.

 Abi Grant served as script editor for the series.

-Steve Asquith, who would later become the all-out director of Thomas & Friends, directed two season 6 episodes in place of David Mitton.
-However, David still directed the other 24 episodes and went on until season 7.
+Steve Asquith, who would later become the all-out director of Thomas & Friends, directed two series 6 episodes in place of David Mitton.
+However, David still directed the other 24 episodes and went on until series 7.
 After that, Steve Asquith took over for good.